audulus/docs/nodes.md

 Input        | Signal Range
 :------------- | :-------------
-Right (Top Input)   | `-1 to 1`
+Top - Right / Audio Output 2   | `-1 to 1`
-Left (Bottom Input)   | `-1 to 1`
+Bottom - Left / Audio Output 1    | `-1 to 1`

 **iOS Symbol**

 ![icon](img/icons/speaker.png)

-**Exposable Element** - N/A
+**Exposable Element** - None.

-**Warnings** - Modular synthesis can create suddenly loud sounds if you don't know what you're doing.
+**Warnings** - Modular synthesis can cause sudden and *painful* spikes in volume if you don't know what you're doing.
 The #1 culprit of this is connecting a large signal to a filter's resonance input.
 Protect your hearing, and be careful when experimenting with headphones on or speakers turned up high.
 Also, signals beyond the range of -1 to 1 will be clipped, causing distortion.
 It is generally best to keep outputs at 50-75% of maximum.

-**Typical Use** - Sending audio and/or control signals out of Audulus.
+**Typical Use** - Sending audio and/or control voltages out of Audulus.

 The **Speaker** node sends two channels of audio to the speakers or